 What Weather Does An Occluded Front Bring?

-Weather conditions do not always manifest itself in the same way, even when it occurs around the same type of front.
+Weather conditions do not always manifest themselves in the same way, even when it occurs around the same type of front.
 Generally, though, certain types of weather patterns can be associated with a specific weather system, which is the case with an occluded front.

-One can identify these weather patterns more clearly when looking at the formation of a typical occluded front, by using the same example of an occluded front formation used in the previous section.
+One can identify these weather patterns more clearly when looking at the formation of a typical occluded front by using the same example of an occluded front formation used in the previous section.

 As the cold front catches up and overtakes the warm front, it pushes underneath and lifts the warm air behind it.
 Significant precipitation can take place as a result, as the warm air forced upwards, allow the moisture in it to cool down and condensates in water droplets.

-It is therefore also not uncommon to find the formation of cumulonimbus and nimbostratus clouds along the newly-formed front.
+It is, therefore, also not uncommon to find the formation of cumulonimbus and nimbostratus clouds along the newly-formed front.

 Animation showing the development of an occluded front.